 Policymakers from the European Commission and Japan hold regular dialogues covering policy issues affecting all modes of transport (road, rail, air, maritime), in addition to exchanges dedicated specifically to transport security and maritime transport.

 An annual dialogue on competition policy to exchange information and discuss recent developments.
 Both the EU and Japan also regularly take part in International Competition Network meetings, where officials from 104 national and multinational competition authorities discuss competition policy developments.

 Under the 2003 EU-Japan Agreement on Cooperation on Anti-competitive Activities the two competition authorities inform each other of enforcement activities that might affect major interests of the other party, eg any merger cases or other proceedings involving Japanese companies.
 The Agreement also provides for coordination and cooperation of enforcement activities and allows for our respective competition authorities to request enforcement actions against anti-competitive behaviour carried out in the territory of the other party.

-The EU-Japan Economic Partnership Agreement (EPA) negotiations, which were concluded in December 2017, would further enhance bilateral cooperation in this area.
+The EU-Japan Economic Partnership Agreement (EPA) negotiations has entered into force on February 1, 2019 and will further enhance bilateral cooperation in this area.